-An ultrasound study conducted by a sonographer is a completely non-invasive method used in prenatal diagnosis, which accurately reflects the development of pregnancy.
-It uses high-frequency sound waves, and also allows you to get a spatial image.
+An ultrasound study conducted by a sonographer is a non-invasive method used in prenatal diagnosis, accurately reflecting the development of pregnancy.
+It uses high-frequency sound waves and also allows you to get a spatial image.
 This gives future parents a unique opportunity to see the three-dimensional image of the future baby in the womb.
 During the test, the child's face is clearly visible on the screen.
 A performing sonographer can freely rotate the resulting image.

 How does 3D ultrasound scanner work?